jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-020.md

  <!-- as long as its parts have more agitation than they spend in this, therefore always hindered by the  in following , they always recede from it as much as they can and thus consist in their lightness. -->

-#### 23. How All Parts Of The Earth Are Pushed Downwards By the Air-Aether to Become Heavy
+#### 23. How all parts of the earth are pushed downwards by the air-aether to become heavy
 <!-- This Celestial Matter, -->

 <!-- How all parts of the Earth are driven downward by that celestial matter, and thus become heavy.
 It must then be noted that  -->